Child development: Malnutrition and Undernutrition

 Malnutrition during the first 1000 days of a child's life can cause irreversible physical and mental stunting.
 Infections and parasites related to poor sanitation and hygiene can impact absorption of nutrients in the gut.
 Adequate sanitation and hygiene (rather than just access to food) play a critical role in preventing undernutrition, malnutrition and stunting and ensuring normal early childhood development.
-Malnutrition has been indicated as a negative influence on childhood Intelligence Quotient IQ.
-Although it is now suggested that this effect is nullified when parental IQ is considered, implying that this difference is genetic.
+Malnutrition has been indicated as a negative influence on childhood intelligence quotient (IQ).
+Although it has also been suggested that this effect is nullified when parental IQ is considered, implying that this difference is genetic.

-Nutrients
+Specific nutrients

-The effect of low iron levels on cognitive development and IQ is a subject still to reach consensus.
-Some evidence suggests that well-nourished children with lower levels of iron and folate (although not at such a level to be considered deficient) have a lower IQ than those with higher levels of iron and folate.
+The effect of low iron levels on cognitive development and IQ has yet to reach consensus.
+Some evidence suggests that even well-nourished children with lower levels of iron and folate (although not at such a level to be considered deficient) have a lower IQ than those with higher levels of iron and folate.
 Furthermore, anaemic children perform worse on cognitive measures than non-anaemic children.

-These nutrients have been strongly implicated in brain development, along with iodine and zinc.
-Iodine is required for the generation of thyroid hormones necessary for brain development.
+Other nutrients have been strongly implicated in brain development, including iodine and zinc.
+Iodine is required for the formation of thyroid hormones necessary for brain development.
 Iodine deficiency may reduce IQ by an average of 13.5 points compared to healthy individual.
 Zinc deficiency has also been shown to slow childhood growth and development.
 Zinc supplementation appears to be beneficial for growth in infants under six months old.

 Socioeconomic status

-Socioeconomic status is measured primarily based on the factors of income, educational attainment and occupation.
-Current investigations into the role of socioeconomic factors on child development repeatedly show that continual poverty is more harmful on Intelligence Quotient IQ, and cognitive abilities than short-lived poverty.
+Socioeconomic status is measured primarily based on income, educational attainment and occupation.
+Investigations into the role of socioeconomic factors on child development repeatedly show that continual poverty is more harmful on IQ, and cognitive abilities than short-term poverty.

-Children in families who experience persistent financial hardships and poverty have significantly impaired cognitive abilities compared to those in families who do not face this issue.
-Low income poverty can cause a number of further issues shown to effect child development, such as poor academic success, less family involvement, iron deficiency, infections, a lack of stimulation, malnutrition and lead poisoning due to lead paint found on the walls of some houses.
-Child blood levels of lead increase as income decreases.
-Income poverty is associated with a 6–13 point reduction in IQ for those earning half of the poverty threshold compared to those earning twice the poverty threshold.
-That being said, children coming from households featuring continual or temporary poverty still perform lower than children in middle-class families.
+Children in families who experience persistent financial hardships and poverty have significantly impaired cognitive abilities compared to those in families who do not face these issues.
+Poverty can also cause a number of other factors shown to effect child development, such as poor academic success, less family involvement, iron deficiency, infections, a lack of stimulation, and malnutrition.
+Poverty also increases the risk of lead poisoning due to lead paint found on the walls of some houses; child blood levels of lead increase as income decreases.
+Income based poverty is associated with a 6–13 point reduction in IQ for those earning half of the poverty threshold compared to those earning twice the poverty threshold, and children coming from households featuring continual or temporary poverty perform lower than children in middle-class families.

-Parental educational attainment is the most significant socioeconomic factor in predicting the child's cognitive abilities, those with a mother with high IQ are likely to have higher IQs themselves.
+Parental educational attainment is the most significant socioeconomic factor in predicting the child's cognitive abilities, as those with a mother with a high IQ are likely to have higher IQs themselves.
 Similarly, maternal occupation is associated with better cognitive achievement.
 Those whose mothers' job entails problem-solving are more likely to be given stimulating tasks and games, and are likely to achieve more advanced verbal competency.